-The www.yourmentalhealth.ie website provides information and signposting on all mental health supports and services that are available nationally and locally provided by the HSE and its funded partners.
+You can find more information and support that can help at www.yourmentalhealth.ie.
+The website provides information and signposting on all mental health supports and services that are available nationally and locally provided by the HSE and its funded partners.
 You can also call the freephone, YourMentalHealth Information Line to find supports and services 1800 111 888 (any time, day or night).

-Visit hse.ie for updated factual information and advice.
+Visit yourmentalhealth.ie for updated factual information and advice on mental health and services and supports.